alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 date:   2016-02-03 18:19:00 -0800
 ---

-In Fall 2015, I took CS 276, a graduate level introductio to theoretical cryptography.
+In Fall 2015, I took CS 276, a graduate level introduction to theoretical cryptography.
 For the final project, I gave a short presentation on secure computation.